-Low self-esteem isn’t just painful and isolating—it can also have dramatic consequences on a person’s life by affecting things like academic performance, relationships with friends and family, and vulnerability to substance abuse.
+Low self-esteem and negative thoughts aren’t just painful and isolating— they can also have dramatic consequences on a person’s life by affecting things like academic performance, relationships with friends and family, and vulnerability to substance abuse.

-Additionally, people with low self-esteem tend to have much higher rates of depression and anxiety and may struggle to find happiness in everyday life.
+People with low self-esteem tend to have much higher rates of depression and anxiety, and may struggle to find happiness in everyday life.

 Let’s examine two ways that journaling can raise a student’s self-esteem.